Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise demonstrates that the animal will accept or welcome restraint and that the handler can assist the animal to accept or welcome such a situation

-Procedure: The evaluator will unexpectedly give the animal a full body hug that restricts its movement.
+Procedure: The evaluator will give the animal a full body hug (or around neck for equines) that restricts its movement.
 If the animal is a bird or other small animal, the evaluator will not hug the animal but will restrain its movement with both hands.

 Exercise D - Staggering/Gesturing Individual